Anubhav-Kaushik-Dev/raffles-health-clone/README.md

  **Database Structure**

-Users table
+Users table,
-Roles table
+Roles table,
-Permissions table
+Permissions table,
 user_roles & role_permissions join tables

-NOTE:For Bootstrapping first time,manually create an admin,Role and Permission record using SQL query and use permitAll() for /add-admin end point in SecurityFilterChain.
-NOTE:Second time onward,/add-admin must be authenticated() in SecurityFilterChain.
+NOTE:For Bootstrapping first time,manually create an admin,Role and Permission record using SQL query and use permitAll() for /add-admin end point in SecurityFilterChain.Second time onward,/add-admin must be authenticated() in SecurityFilterChain.

 **Tech Stack**